 Children applying for our preschool program will be invited to a playdate with a caregiver.

 Children who are already enrolled in a 14th Street Y Parenting or 2×2 program will be observed in their natural play environment.

-Letters will be sent out to all families by late February/early March according to the ISAAGNY calendar.
+Letters will be sent out to all families in February.

 Some financial aid is available according to demonstrated need.
 Applications will be available by request at the beginning of October.